Want diverse applicants? Post your job openings here.

 recruitHER is a women-owned, full-service agency committed to connecting technology companies with diverse, qualified candidates.
 Through their consultative coaching and a careful matching process, recruitHER enables diverse candidates who are interested in or already pursuing careers in technology to better identify opportunities that match their skills and interests.
 Read more

 Blendoor is a mobile “blind recruiting” app that mitigates unconscious bias.
 They focus on getting more women, minority, LGBTQ, Veteran and Disabled candidates into the top of the recruiting pipeline.
 Watch their video

 Lime Connect is leading the way as the premier resource for top talent in the disability space by attracting, preparing and connecting highly accomplished individuals with disabilities for careers with the world’s leading corporations.
 Read more

-Eva is the director of Cal Hacks, UC Berkeley’s annual Hackathon with 1800+ attendees.
+Eva is the chairman of Hacker Fund, is a 501©(3) nonprofit public charity dedicated to providing resources for computer science education, and previous ED of Cal Hacks.
 She is also an intern at Neighborly, a startup tackling the municipal bond market to let residents invest directly in their communities and also her #1 supporter throughout this process.
 Read their fun, cute guide to the municipal bond market here.
 She has had a truly amazing summer with them, and can’t wait to see this company redefine the world of community investing.